-Esper includes basic support for event dispatching and handling.
-This functionality is provided by three functions, exposed directly on the esper module.
-Events are not tied to a specific World instance.
+Esper contains basic event dispatching and handling support, provided but three functions.
+These are exposed directly on the esper module, and are not tied to a specific World instance.
 Minimal error checking is done, so it’s left up to the user to ensure correct naming and number of arguments.

 Events are dispatched by name: